Glaze VS Wax Over Chalk Paint

 Cons:

-- Have to topcoat the glaze for maximum durability
+• Have to topcoat it for maximum durability

 How to Glaze Over Chalk Paint

-To achieve a beautiful glazed finish on your chalk-painted furniture, it’s important to follow a few steps.
-Here is how you can successfully glaze over chalk paint.
+To create a beautiful glazed finish on your chalk painted pieces, it’s important to follow a few steps.
+Here is how you can successfully do it!

-Once applied, use baby wipes or a damp, lint-free rag to remove any excess glaze and create the desired effects.
+Once applied, use baby wipes or a damp, lint free rag to remove any excess and create the desired effects.

-You can add additional layers of glaze, letting the glaze dry for at least a few hours between coats.
-You can also mix clear glaze with the chalk paint you used, to hide some of the antiquing glaze.
+You can add additional layers, letting it dry for at least a few hours between coats.
+You can also mix clear glaze with the chalk paint you used to hide some of the antiquing glaze.

-To protect the finish, apply multiple coats of water-based polyurethane, and let the final coat cure for at least 24 hours before using your newly glazed piece of furniture.
+To protect the finish, apply multiple coats of waterbased polyurethane, and let the final coat cure for at least 24 hours before using your newly glazed piece.

 Wax Over Chalk Paint